Safety equipment changes now apply

 Recommended safety equipment

-Yes, you can still choose to carry fire extinguishers, bailers, bilge pumps and anchors.
+Yes, we recommend that you carry fire extinguishers, bailers, bilge pumps and anchors.

-Why are anchors ‘recommended items’ under the new safety equipment requirements?
+Why are anchors ‘recommended items’ under the safety equipment requirements?

 The effectiveness of an anchor depends on the vessel type, anchor type, seabed, depth of water and sea conditions.

 For some types of vessels, carrying and using an anchor is not practical, even during an emergency.
-For other vessels, anchors are used as part of normal operations and will be carried regardless of if they are required to or not.
+For other vessels, anchors are used as part of normal operations and will be carried regardless whether they are required to or not.

 It is up to you to determine if you need to carry an anchor and line.
 Find out more about choosing an anchor on our anchors page.

-Why are bilge pumps or bailers ‘recommended items’ under the new safety requirements?
+Why are bilge pumps or bailers ‘recommended items’ under the safety requirements?

 The type and capacity of the bilge pump or bailer required depends on the type, buoyancy, and size of your vessel.